-Here, we generate a dataset for analyzing stances towards politicians encoded in a language model, where this stance is inferred from simple grammatical constructs (e.g. $ADJ$-entity).

-Previous work on stance towards politicians is based on datasets with more complex grammatical structures.
-However, these have mostly targeted specific entities in a single country's political context. \citet{ahmad-etal-2011-new} analyze samples of national and regional news by Irish media on politicians running in general elections with the goal of predicting election results.
-More recently, \citet{voigt-etal-2018-rtgender} collected responses to Facebook posts for 412 members of the U.S. House and Senate from their public Facebook pages, while \citet{pado-etal-2019-sides} created a dataset consisting of 959 articles with a total of 1841 claims where each claim is associated with an entity.
-It is readily apparent that each of these resources include information on a limited number of entities.
+Stance detection is the task of automatically determining if the author of an analyzed text is in favor of, against, or neutral towards a target \cite{mohammad-etal-2016-dataset}.
+Notably, Mohammad et al. \cite{MohammadSK16stance} observed that a person may demonstrate the same stance towards a target by using negatively or positively sentimented language since stance detection determines the favorability towards a given (pre-chosen) target of interest rather than the mere sentiment of the text.
+Thus, stance detection is generally considered a more complex task than sentiment classification.
+Previous work on stance towards politicians investigated biases extant in natural language corpora as opposed to biases in text generated by language models.
+Moreover, these works mostly targeted specific entities in a single country's political context.
+Ahmad et al. \cite{ahmad-etal-2011-new}, for instance, analyzed samples of national and regional news by Irish media discussing politicians running in general elections, with the goal of predicting election results.
+More recently, Voigt et al. \cite{voigt-etal-2018-rtgender} collected responses to Facebook posts for 412 members of the U.S. House and Senate from their public Facebook pages, while Pado et al. \cite{pado-etal-2019-sides} created a dataset consisting of 959 articles with a total of 1841 claims, where each claim is associated with an entity.
+In this study, we curated a dataset to examine stance towards politicians worldwide in pre-trained language models.

-Geared towards analyzing stance towards politicians in a broader context, we construct a multilingual dataset of 250k politicians from most of the world's countries.